Purple Rain (song): Song structure

-Recording
+Background and recording

 The song was recorded during a benefit concert for the Minnesota Dance Theatre at the First Avenue nightclub in Minneapolis on August 3, 1983.
 The performance was guitarist Wendy Melvoin's live debut with the Revolution, at the age of 19.
 City Pages described the 70-minute performance as Prince's "sweatiest and most soulful hometown concert yet", and drummer Bobby Z stated, "it certainly was one of the best concerts we ever did".

 The concert was recorded by David Rivkin (also known as David Z, brother of Bobby Z) using a mobile recording unit brought in from the Record Plant in New York City, staffed by engineers Dave Hewitt and Koster McAllister.
 David's older brother Cliff Rifkin was the regional promotion executive for Warners in Minneapolis, who also expedited Prince's label signing.
 David Z's younger brother, Bobby Z, would then become Prince's drummer in the Revolution.
 David Z was not surprised when he was requested to set up the live recording on August 3, 1983, "With Prince, you never knew," he declared.
 "I thought we were recording a concert, but I wasn't sure if it was going to be a record, too.
 I knew they were working on the movie as, as well.
 You just had to go in prepared to record whatever it was going to be as well as you could."
 The basic tracks for three songs were used on the Purple Rain soundtrack: "Purple Rain", "I Would Die 4 U", and "Baby I'm a Star".
 Prince performed overdubs while working at Sunset Sound in Los Angeles from August to September 1983.
 A solo and a verse from the original recording were edited out, changing the length from eleven to eight minutes.
 The extra verse was about money but was removed because it diluted the emotional impact of the song.

 After recording the song, Prince phoned Jonathan Cain from Journey to ask him to listen to it, as he was worried that it might be too similar to "Faithfully", a Journey single composed by Cain which had recently been in the charts.
 Cain reassured Prince by telling him that the songs only shared the same four chords.
 Lisa Coleman created the string arrangement, played by her brother and friends, that was overdubbed into the song in a studio in Los Angeles.

+Release

+For release as a single, the song was edited down from 8:41 to 4:05.
+The B-side, "God", is a much more overtly religious number (Prince's most religious), recalling the Book of Genesis.
+The song also features extensive vocal experimentation.
+Towards the end, Prince mentions "The Dance Electric", which was a song given to former band member André Cymone.
+In the UK, the 12-inch single also included an instrumental of "God", also known as "Love Theme from "Purple Rain", an edited portion of which appears in the film.